medusa-project/ideals/README.md

 ## Authentication

 Authentication is handled by [OmniAuth](https://github.com/omniauth/omniauth).
-OmniAuth supports many different providers, but the ones used by this app
+OmniAuth supports many different providers, but the ones used by this app are:
-include:

 * [Shibboleth](https://github.com/toyokazu/omniauth-shibboleth): handles SSO
   authentication for UIUC only.
 * [SAML](https://github.com/omniauth/omniauth-saml): handles SSO authentication
-  for many CARLI member institutions.
+  for many CARLI member institutions, as well as CARLI itself.
 * [Local identity](https://github.com/omniauth/omniauth-identity):
-  credentials are stored in a `local_identities` database table associated with `users`.
+  credentials are stored in a `local_identities` database table associated with the `users` table.

 The general idea with OmniAuth is that authentication requests (via e.g. a login button) are sent to `/auth/:provider`.
-From there the provider takes over, redirecting to an IdP or whatever.
-Upon successful login, the IdP (or provider) calls back to `/auth/:provider/callback` (handled by `SessionsController.create()`).
+From there the provider takes over, redirecting to an IdP (or whatever).
+Upon successful login, the IdP (or provider) calls back to `/auth/:provider/callback`, which is handled by `SessionsController.create()`.

 OmniAuth and its providers are configured in `config/initializers/omniauth.rb`.
-Most of the providers can be configured globally, because they either work the same across all institutions (local identity), or work with only one institution (Shibboleth).
+Providers can be configured globally when they work the same across all institutions (local identity), or work with only one institution (Shibboleth).
 But the SAML provider in particular needs to be customized per-institution, so that each institution can work with its own identity provider (IdP).

 Users who have an associated local identity can also log in via some other provider, if configured, but not vice versa.